Code of Business Conduct and Ethics

 TRADING IN NORDSTROM SECURITIES

-Using confidential or material nonpublic information to trade in stock is called “insider trading” and is unethical and illegal.
-Employees, officers and directors who have knowledge of confidential or material nonpublic information from or about Nordstrom are not permitted to buy, sell or otherwise trade in Nordstrom securities, whether or not they are using or relying on that nonpublic information.
+Using confidential or material nonpublic information to trade in stock is called "insider trading" and is unethical and illegal.
+Employees, officers and directors who have knowledge of confidential or material nonpublic information from or about Nordstrom are not permitted to buy, sell or otherwise trade in Nordstrom securities, except during limited time periods as defined by Nordstrom, whether or not they are using or relying on that nonpublic information.
 This prohibition extends to sharing or tipping off others about such information, especially because the individuals receiving such information might use it to trade in Nordstrom securities.
-In addition to customary market trades in Nordstrom stock, this prohibition against insider trading also applies to trades made based on investment decisions in Nordstrom’s 401(k) Plan & Profit Sharing and the Employee Stock Purchase Plan.
-We expect our employees, officers and directors to be vested financially in the company’s success, and accordingly, they should not participate in any short sales and other hedging activities related to Nordstrom securities (other than exercising employee stock options).
-If you have any questions about trading in our company’s securities, please contact the Corporate Secretary.
+In addition to customary market trades in Nordstrom stock, this prohibition against insider trading also applies to trades made based on investment decisions in the 401(k) Plan and the Employee Stock Purchase Plan.
+We expect our employees, officers and directors to be vested financially in the company's success, and accordingly, they should not participate in any short sales and other hedging activities related to Nordstrom securities (other than exercising employee stock options).
+If you have any questions about trading in our company's securities, please contact the Corporate Secretary.

-The information provided here is designed to help you be successful with our company.
-It is subject to change at any time without prior notice.
-In addition, nothing in this information constitutes an employment contract.
-Your employment with Nordstrom remains at-will, (unless you are a party to a collective bargaining agreement that provides otherwise) which means that both you and Nordstrom reserve the right to end the employment relationship at any time, with or without notice, with or without reason.
+Nothing in this information constitutes an employment contract.
+Your employment with Nordstrom remains at-will, which means that both you and Nordstrom reserve the right to end the employment relationship at any time, with or without notice, with or without reason.

 You are part of a legacy of talented individuals who work together to provide the highest level of customer service.
-Throughout your career at Nordstrom, you’ll face many new challenges and opportunities.
+Throughout your career at Nordstrom, you'll face many new challenges and opportunities.
 As you rise to meet the challenges and take advantage of the opportunities, we ask that you follow the philosophy Nordstrom was founded upon: use good judgment in all situations.
 Doing so will empower you to provide outstanding customer service every day, one customer at a time.
 Use the information included in the Code of Conduct and other position-specific expectations to guide your decisions.
-And if you are ever in doubt or see something that doesn’t look like good judgment, reach out to your resources — we are here to help.
+You are expected to comply with the Code of Conduct and all other Nordstrom policies.
+Because Nordstrom is constantly growing and changing, this Code of Conduct may be revised from time to time without notice.
+For this reason, employees should access the Code of Conduct from mynordstrom.com to ensure they are receiving the most current information about the Code.
+And if you are ever in doubt or see something that doesn't look like good judgment, reach out to your resources, including your manager, Human Resources and store manager — we are here to help.